jasharwood/16colgrid/README.md

 ## Your Task

-This grid is only part complete,and there are still a few questions that need to be addressed:
+This grid is only part finished, you taks us to convert it to a 12-col grid and finish off the grid.
+There are still a few questions that need to be addressed:

 - How can we convert this grid to `12-cols`?
 - How can we support further viewport sizes (e.g. medium, large and extra large)?